rbchan/popdy-inference/notes.md

 # Notes for the future

+## For 2026

+- Quiz students before day 1
+  * Can you import CAWA data and extract columns 2-5

 ## For 2025

 - Might need 3 days for presentations if class size is large